Philip-21/DVT/readme.md

 ### Kinds of Data DVL validates

 -   Name: Item or Individual name in string format
--   email: Validate email's to its specific syntax
+-   Email: Validate email's to its specific syntax
 -   Phone number : Phone number support for Nigeria, USA, England and Germany formats
 -   Dates and Times: Ensure that dates and times are in the correct format and fall within acceptable range and time zone.
 -   Numeric Values : Validate numeric data, such as ages, prices, or quantities, are within acceptable ranges and have appropriate data types (e.g., integers or decimals).